The things to do in Aspen Colorado are almost limitless – during both a winter and summer vacation – especially in Downtown Aspen.

 Taking a day trip here is fantastic, especially if you have children as you’ll be able to entertain yourselves with guided nature tours on the mountains as well as get up close and personal with some of the local inhabitants of the area.
 Have another adventure in mind?
 ACES is more than happy to assist with an opportunity to hire a personal guide for private, custom tours.

 5.)
-Hike Smuggler Mine Trail in Aspen
+Hike Smuggler Mine Trail in Downtown Aspen

-Afterwards, once you reach the trailhead, it’s a moderate climb uphill until you reach the viewing platform.
+Afterward, once you reach the trailhead, it’s a moderate climb uphill until you reach the viewing platform.
 From there, you will be given fantastic views of the city of Aspen as well as Buttermilk Mountain and Highlands Mountain in the backdrop.